- Definitions

 A medicine whose commercialisation is permanently discontinued.

-Since December 2019, periods of unavailability, interruptions and discontinuations of commercialisation of medicines for human and veterinary use are published on PharmaStatus.
+Since December 2019, any commercialisation kick-off, temporary unavailability and discontinuation of commercialisation of medicinal products for human and veterinary use, are published on the platform PharmaStatus.

-The lists of medicines are updated on each business day based on reports from marketing authorisation holders or parallel distributors.
+The lists of medicinal products are updated in real time based on reports from authorisation holders or parallel distributors.

 Temporarily unavailable medicines